android-dk/EIP_A5/README.md

   </tbody>
 </table>

-### Note : Google Colab crashed after 160 epochs in the original 200 epoch run.
+### Note :
-### It stopped printing logs for 160 epochs after the 12th epoch but luckily I was using tensorboard
-### For this reason I have used tensorboard logs to grab logs of epochs!
+#### Google Colab crashed after 160 epochs in the original 200 epoch run.
+It stopped printing logs for 160 epochs after the 12th epoch but luckily I was using tensorboard.
+For this reason I have used tensorboard logs to grab logs of epochs!
 They are displayed below

 ## Logs for each epoch